-Before sample collection, the field sampling technicians prepare all bottle labels and affix them to the appropriate containers, as defined in the QA program plan or applicable EM-SOPs.
-Appropriate preservatives are added to the containers before or immediately after collection; in appropriate cases, samples are refrigerated.
-For example, samples collected for methyl mercury are cooled immediately and shipped to the contract analytical laboratory on the day of collection.
+Before sample collection, field sampling technicians prepare all bottle labels and affix them to the appropriate containers, as defined in the QA program plan or applicable EM-SOPs.
+Appropriate preservatives are added to the containers before or immediately after collection, and samples are refrigerated as necessary.
+For example, samples collected for methyl mercury are cooled immediately and shipped to a contract analytical laboratory on the day of collection.
 After samples arrive at the laboratory, they are preserved with hydrochloric acid.

-Sample preservation is maintained as required throughout shipping.
+Sample preservation is maintained, as required, throughout shipping.
 If samples are sent via commercial carrier, a bill-of-lading is used.
 COC seals are placed on the shipping containers; their intact status upon receipt indicates that custody was maintained during shipment.
 These procedures are outlined in EM-SOP 109, "Chain-of-Custody, Storage, Packaging, and Shipment of Samples."